5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 So there's three scheduled debates.

-I don't know whether or not Steve Hilton or Bianco are going to show up for either one of them.
+I don't know whether or not Steve Hilton or Bianco are going to show up for either of them.

-I saw you guys standing together, bro.
+I actually have a dude, I saw you guys standing together, bro.

 He's this little man compared to you.